Global Wildlife Center

 The Global Wildlife Center is a free-roaming wildlife preserve in Folsom, Louisiana.
 It is situated on a 900 acre preserve and hosts about 1000 animals.
-Visitors tour the facility in covered safari wagons or private 4x4 vehicles accompanied by a tour guide who teaches about animal facts and behaviors, habitat, conservation and more.
-Animal feed can be purchased by visitors to facilitate up close encounters with giraffes, bison, llamas and other exotic and endangered wildlife.
+Visitors tour the facility in covered safari wagons or private 4x4 vehicles accompanied by a tour guide who teaches about animal facts and behaviors, habitat, conservation, and more.

-Founder Ken Matherne passed away in October 2021.Under new leadership.
+Following founder Ken Matherne’s death in the fall of 2021, daughter Maci Matherne took over management.